mongodb/docs/source/includes/backup-restore-delivery-and-authentication-steps.rst

      **or**

-   - Select ``Push via Secure Copy (SCP)`` to have the Service download the snapshot.
+   - Select ``Push via Secure Copy (SCP)`` to have |backup| download the snapshot.
 You can grant access by supplying 10gen with a username and password to your server, or you can provide a username and grant access via SSH public key.

      To grant access via SSH public key,

      #.
-Go to the MMS "Settings" page, and select "Backup and
+Go to the MMS "Settings" page, and select :guilabel:`Public Key
-        Restore Public Key."
+        for SCP Restores`.

      #.
-Input a passphrase, and click on "Generate a New Public Key".
+Input a passphrase, and click on :guilabel:`Generate a New
-        The backup service will generate and display a public key.
+        Public Key`. |backup| will generate and display a public key.

      #.
 Log in to your server using the same username you will supply
         in your restore request.